-- 1) the Ballistic Missile Defence Crisis simulation = you are guaranteed 1 participation point for speaking in your 'role' during this simulation.
+- 1) the Cuban Missile Crisis simulation = you are guaranteed 1 participation point for speaking in your 'role' during this simulation.
 You could earn more than one simulation point for contributing more to this simulation and you can earn up to a maximum of 3 points.
-No matter how long your spoken contribution lasts, I will award you one point for somehow contributing on your role's behalf.
-Speaking publicly may require some advance preparation for your particular role, especially if you are assigned a prominent role, like Justin Trudeau, Paul Martin Jr., and or Vladimir Putin.
+No matter how long your spoken contribution lasts, we will award you one point for somehow contributing on your role's behalf.
+Speaking publicly may require some advance preparation for your particular role, especially if you are assigned a prominent role, like Kennedy, Diefenbaker or Khrushchev.
 But in most cases, you should be able to earn this point simply by reading the 'individualized' materials for your role and speaking up at least once.
 If you speak up more than once, you could earn another participation point in this simulation.
-You could earn more than one simulation point for contributing more to this simulation but you can earn only up to a maximum of 3 points. - 2) the United Nations simulation = you are guaranteed at least 1 participation point for showing up to play your assigned/requested country.
+You could earn more than one simulation point for contributing more to this simulation and you can earn up to a maximum of 3 points. - 2) the United Nations simulation = you are guaranteed at least 1 participation point for showing up to play your assigned/requested country.
 Although you may not get an opportunity to speak even once as there will be 100 countries pressing for a vote on their particular resolutions, you will earn one participation point for showing up and voting on UN Resolutions.
 Although just like at the UN, there will be absences due to illnesses and extenuating circumstances, you cannot 'make up' for losing this or any other participation points.
-You can earn more than 1 participation point by writing a UN Resolution that is debated or by speaking up in favour of co-sponsored resolutions.
-Basically you can earn up to a maximum of 3 points for this particular simulation. - 3) Climate Change and the Artic Crisis simulation, so just as in the BMD simulation, you will earn 1 participation point for speaking.
-No matter how long your spoken contribution lasts, I will award you one participation point for contributing.
+You can earn more than 1 participation point by emailing me a UN Resolution that is debated during class or by speaking up in favour or against a co-sponsored resolution.
+Basically you can earn up to a maximum of 3 points for this particular simulation. - 3) North Korea Nuclear Crisis simulation, so just as in the CMC simulation, you will earn 1 participation point for speaking.
+No matter how long your spoken contribution lasts, a TA/PhD student from my other classes or I will award you one participation point for contributing.
 You could earn more than one simulation point for contributing more to this simulation and you can earn up to a maximum of 3 points. - 4) Participating in class discussions: You can make up for missing a simulation or speaking less in a simulation (for example, if you are assigned a smaller role) by contributing more to discussions in the regular lectures.
-Indeed, contributing to regular discussions during the lectures could earn you all your participation points (10% of a possible total 10% awarded for participating in the simulations and/or class discussions).
-During class, if you speak up with a high-quality spoken contribution, I will publicly or privately ask you for your assigned number (1-100) and mark you down for a participation point.
-Many students easily earn all 10 points through participation in lectures by October at which point I may privately plead with you to speak less and somehow help me to entice others into speaking up (perhaps by posing them questions).
+If you speak up with high-quality spoken contributions, I will publicly or privately award you with a token which you can trade in for 1 participation point.
+Some students earn all 10 points through participation during class discussions by March at which point I may privately plead with you to speak less and somehow help me to entice others into speaking up.

-If you have to miss any simulation, for any reason, you can 'make up' the missed participation mark by earning more participation marks during lectures.
-For example, if you entirely miss the UN Simulation, you could make up for 3 potentially-missed simulation points by participating more in the smaller Simulations or by participating more in large-class discussions.

-To emphasize, you cannot earn more than 10% of your mark with participation points-I don't add bonus points to the final mark in the class-but most students will earn 100% in terms of their participation mark over the entire term.
+If you must miss any simulation, for any reason, you can 'make up' the missed participation marks by earning more participation marks during lectures.
+For example, if you miss the UN Simulation, you could make up for 3 potentially-missed simulation points by participating more in the smaller Simulations or by participating more in large-class discussions.
+The last chance to earn participation marks is during our final class together.
+To emphasize, you cannot earn more than 10% of your mark with participation points-we don't add bonus points-but most students will earn 100% in terms of their participation mark over the entire term.
 Your interim and final participation marks are posted on OWL so that you know your mark before the final exam.